MR-GREEN1337/PROJ532_TP2/README.md

 The specifications are deliberately concise to allow you to take ownership of the project.
 It's up to your team to define a solid initial architecture.
 Use the SCRUM method to break down features into manageable tasks, each taking no more than 2 days.

-## Example Application: MonQuiz 📚
+## Example Application: FikraApp 📚

-You can take inspiration from the example application "MonQuiz" to guide the development of your project.
+You can take inspiration from the example application "FikraApp" to guide the development of your project.

 ## Installation 💻

 To install and run the project locally, follow these simple steps:

-1. Clone the repository: `git clone https://github.com/your-user/monquiz.git`
+1. Clone the repository: `git clone https://github.com/MR-GREEN1337/PROJ532_TP2.git`
-2. Navigate to the project directory: `cd monquiz`
+2. Navigate to the project directory: `cd app`
 3. Install dependencies: `pip install -r requirements.txt`
-4. Run the application: `python monquiz.py`
+4. Run the application: `python main.py`

 ## Contribution 🤝